 Content in Templates and Articles can be personalized using special replacement tags.
-You can include information in your messages such as the subscriber’s email address and first name, as well as any other information included in the subscriber's record.
+You can include information in your messages such as the contact’s email address and first name, as well as any other information included in the contact's record.
 This manner of personalization will work in Plain Text, HTML, and Mobile formating.

 All tags in the platform start and end with "%%".
-Personalization tags for subscriber data field names, such as "first", also include a dollar sign, and are in the following format:
+Personalization tags for contact data field names, such as "first", also include a dollar sign, and are in the following format:

-For example, to display a subscriber’s first name, insert the tag %%$first%% where you would like the name to appear.
+For example, to display a contact’s first name, insert the tag %%$first%% where you would like the name to appear.

 In Templates and Articles, custom fields also follow the same format for personalization.
 For example, if you have a custom field "gender", you can include it in your message by placing the tag %%$gender%% in your content.